 The Consolidated Entity holds licences and abides by Acts and Regulations issued by the relevant mining and environmental protection authorities of the countries in which the Consolidated Entity operates.
 These licences, Acts and Regulations specify limits and regulate the management of discharges to the air, surface waters and groundwater associated with exploration and mining operations as well as the storage and use of hazardous materials.
 There have been no significant breaches of the Consolidated Entity's licence conditions.

 Board of Directors

-The names and details of the directors of the Company in office during the financial year and until the date of this report are as follows.
+The Directors of the Company in office during the financial year and until the date of this report are as follows: